GOD’S AMAZING GRACE

 Arjuna, a young married man with a family, was part of a team of Christians running an orphanage in a rural village of Sri Lanka.
 One of the girls from the orphanage was sexually abused by a boy in the village.
 The police investigated and she identified the boy.
 The police then arrested the boy.

 But the villagers rose-up-in-arms saying Arjuna sexually assaulted the girl and she just blamed the village boy to protect Arjuna.
 The villagers found and forced another girl to say she too was assaulted by Arjuna.

 Arjuna was ultimately sentenced to fifteen years in jail where he subsequently led a number of other prisoners to Christ.
 One of those men who accepted Christ was Menika.
 After his release from prison, Menika went to seminary and became a church-planting pastor in a small rural town of Sri Lanka.

 Arjuna continued in his prison ministry.
-He led another criminal to Christ who had committed a capital offence and was on death row.
+He led another criminal to Christ who had committed a capital offense and was on death row.
 His name was Chandra.
 Before he was put to death, Chandra said to Arjuna, “I’d like to give the deed to my house to someone in ministry...”
 It just so happened Chandra’s house was in the same small rural town where Menika was beginning to plant a church.

-Chandra gave his house to the “church-planting” former prisoner, Menika, redeemed by God’s grace through Arjuna’s being falsely accused and sent to prison.
+o Chandra gave his house to the “church-planting” former prisoner, Menika, redeemed by God’s grace through Arjuna’s being falsely accused and sent to prison.
 Amazing grace!

 After six and a half years Arjuna was released from prison but because of the false charge against him was unable to work with children.
 He now has an ongoing ministry in the prisons of Sri Lanka.